lcroberts/persistent-colorscheme.nvim/README.md

 # persistent-colorscheme.nvim

+> Note this plugin is still a WIP and breaking changes may still be made

 This is a simple neovim plugin that will keep track of the last colorscheme you activated and load it on subsequent launches of neovim, as well as allow you to enable transparency for neovim.

 ## Installation